vlGoku/Etch-a-Sketch/README.md

 function removeAllChildren(parent)
 ```

 The button asks you for a number that max can be 100 to create the area.
-If the number is above 100, you will get an error and get to try again
+If the number is above 100, you will get an error and get to try again.

 ```
 btn.addEventListener("click", () => {